|Last Updated: Aug. 30, 2014|

 Source: Global Property Guide Definitions: Data FAQ See also: Update Schedule

-In Auckland, rental yields on apartments range from 6.22% to 8.02%.
-“Foreign buyers are mostly drawn to the Auckland area”, says Bill Sandston, a real estate lawyer.
+We find that rental returns on apartments in Wellington have now moved ahead of Auckland.
+This may reflect a jump in prices of larger properties.
+“Foreign buyers are mostly drawn to the Auckland area”, explains Bill Sandston, a real estate lawyer.

 Be the first to comment on this article!